Henry Carey (writer): Carey as dramatic satirist

 As a playwright, Carey was a significant figure in the re-emergence of satirical drama in the 1730s.
 After the success of Namby Pamby, Carey was favored by the older generation of Tory wits and the Scriblerus Club.
 After John Gay's invention of the ballad opera with The Beggar's Opera, Carey turned to writing musical burlesques.
 He wrote a great deal of music and some librettos for other playwrights during this period.

-In 1732, J. F. Lampe, Thomas Arne, J. C. Smith and Henry Carey formed the English Opera project.
+In 1732, John Frederick Lampe, Thomas Arne, John Christopher Smith and Henry Carey formed the English Opera project.
 Their goal was to revive serious opera in English.
 Together, they formed the English Opera Company, and Carey wrote two librettos, for Amelia (set by Lampe and acted at the Little Theatre at The Haymarket (an opposition playhouse favored by Henry Fielding)) and Teraminta (set by Smith and performed at Lincoln's Inn Fields).
 Amelia was a great popular success, but the opera company failed, and the project came to nought (Gillespie 128).

 Having satirized the foreignness of opera, in 1734 Carey turned his attention to the poorly written, mass-produced tragedy.
 Chrononhotonthologos was a parody of bombastic tragedy and, particularly, the very hack-written spectacle plays he had collaborated on at Drury Lane.
-The play was daring, for it was a satire of Caroline of Ansbach and George II of the United Kingdom.
+The play was daring, for it was a satire of Caroline of Ansbach and George II of Great Britain.
 The Queen was attacked for her alliance with Robert Walpole and her general caprice.
 It also had a generous amount of music by Carey.
 If contemporary allies understood the criticisms inherent in the play, it was also possible to see it as a burlesque with nonsense verse.
 He followed that up with the ballad farce of The Honest Yorkshire-Man.